-There's nothing like a Fun Fall Scavenger Hunt to inspire some time outdoors in the crisp, cool weather!
+There's nothing like a Halloween Scavenger Hunt for Kids to inspire some time outdoors in the crisp, cool weather!

-This hunt can be used as an after school activity, weekend family fun, a party game at school (so many teachers decorate their classrooms), and with birthday parties, youth groups or scout events too!
+This hunt can be used as an after school activity, weekend family fun, an easy party game and as a photo scavenger hunt too!

 Halloween Scavenger Hunt with FREE printable